Why take this course?

 • Become a Certified Trauma Informed Pet Professional

-Complete our final assessment to become a Brain and Behaviour certified Trauma Informed Pet Professional.
+Complete our final assessment to become a Brain and Behaviour assessed Trauma Informed Pet Professional.

 • CEUs Available